Tom Leezer

+Leezer grew up in 's-Gravenzande, where his father was a veterinary surgeon.

 During his professional career, Leezer took one individual victory on stage six of the 2013 Tour de Langkawi, winning after a 7 km solo move.
 He also competed at eight Grand Tours – including wearing the mountains classification jersey at the 2009 Vuelta a España – as well as the team time trial at the UCI Road World Championships on four occasions, and the road race at the 2016 UCI Road World Championships.
+At the latter race, he almost became World champion after escaping from the leading group and was only overtaken a few hundred meters ahead of the finish line.

 Following his retirement from cycling, Leezer co-founded Dutch cycling clothing brand Velor, and in 2025, became the national junior coach for the Royal Dutch Cycling Union.